bariskndmr/PatikaStore/README.md

 # PatikaStore
-first assignment for react-native course on on app.patika.dev
+first assignment for react-native course on on <a href='https://app.patika.dev'>